26 migrants found in "big money" human smuggling operation near San Antonio

 BEXAR COUNTY — Twenty-six migrants were found in an apparent human smuggling operation near San Antonio.

-Bexar County Sheriff Javier Salazar says they were found inside a residence he describes as a "shack" with no air conditioning.
-Eleven of the migrants were taken to a local hospital to be treated for heat exhaustion.
+Bexar County Sheriff Javier Salazar said Thursday they were found inside a residence — a "shack" with buckets for toilets and no air conditioning or running water.

+"It's miserable conditions in there and it's just blazing hot," Salazar told reporters.
+"Fortunately, we were able to get these people before any of them passed as a result."

+Eleven of the migrants were taken to the hospital for heat-related and minor injuries, he said.

-Law enforcement started following a trailer after someone called in a tip.
-They followed that trailer, where migrants were packed into a false compartment underneath.
+The people were found after law enforcement received information about a smuggling operation involving a trailer.
+They followed that trailer, where Salazar said migrants were packed into a false compartment underneath for about three hours before they were unloaded to the residence.

-Salazar confirmed one migrant within the group that was found is from Guatemala but authorities haven't confirmed other migrant's nationalities.
+Salazar confirmed one migrant is from Guatemala but authorities haven't confirmed the other migrants' nationalities.

 "It's possible that we have others from other countries, but just her, we know for a fact she paid $16,000 to be smuggled to this point," he said.
 "So, I mean, if you just got one of these people paying 16 grand and there's 26 smuggling victims, this is a big money operation."